Ahmad Fuzi Abdul Razak: Early life and education

-Career

-Public service
+Civil service

 Ahmad Fuzi joined Malaysian Administrative and Diplomatic Service in 1972 as an assistant secretary in the Ministry of Foreign Affairs.
 Throughout the years, he served as a diplomat in Moscow, The Hague, Canberra and Washington, D.C.
-He headed Malaysian High Commission in Dhaka from 1992 to 1994.
+He headed the Malaysian High Commission in Dhaka from 1992 to 1994.
 He served as Deputy Secretary-General from 1997 to 2001, as Secretary-General until 2006 and as Ambassador-at-Large until 2009.

 As Secretary-General, he played a prominent role in organizing the NAM Summit and the OIC Summit, both in 2003, and the ASEAN Summit and related summits in 2005.
 He also led Malaysian delegation to the ASEAN Senior Officials Meeting and the Senior Officials Meeting of the bilateral Joint Commissions between Malaysia and the relevant countries.

-Business and economic development
+Business and economic career

 After leaving public service, Ahmad Fuzi has served as chairman and director in various companies, including ACE Holdings Berhad, ACE Investment Bank Limited, Takaful Malaysia Berhad, asiaEP Resources Berhad, Seremban Engineering Berhad, Puncak Niaga Holdings Berhad and Maybank Islamic Berhad.

 Ahmad Fuzi has also been Secretary-General of WIEF from 2008.
 As such, he was known for the success of WIEF forums all over the world such as London, Dubai, Islamabad, Kuwait, Astana, Jakarta, with the last WIEF Forum held in Kuching in 2017 and the only WIEF Roundtable Series held in Kota Kinabalu in 2020.

-Governor of Penang
+Yang di-Pertua Negeri of Penang (2021–2025)

 Penang Chief Minister Chow Kon Yeow, on His Majesty's behalf, declared Ahmad Fuzi's appointment as the next Governor on 12 April 2021.
 He took the governorship from his predecessor, Abdul Rahman Abbas, upon his swearing in on 1 May 2021.

-Family
+Personal life

-Ahmad Fuzi is married to Khadijah Mohd.
-Nor and has two children.
+Ahmad Fuzi is married to Khadijah Mohd Nor and they have two children.